getbouncer/cardscan-demo-android/README.md

 * AndroidX compatibility
 * Kotlin coroutine compatibility

-Note: Your app does not have to be written in kotlin to integrate cardscan, but must be able to depend on kotlin functionality.
+Note: Your app does not have to be written in kotlin to integrate this library, but must be able to depend on kotlin functionality.

 ## Demo

-This repository contains a demonstration app for the CardScan libraries.
+This repository contains a demonstration app for the CardScan product.
 To build and install this library follow the following steps:

 1. Clone the repository from github
     ```bash